Pattern-Projects/suggestive-dcd-project/README.md

 - Give it a few moments after deplying to start running
 - It will take time to run the page again after a period of inactivity
+- SEO and visitor statistics are available by:
+    - Create a Google Search Console Account
+    - replace the meta tag on line 23 of base.html with your own

 ## Credits